On the singular loci of higher secant varieties of Veronese embeddings: Concluding remark

-Issue (i) is expected to be very complicated, because at a \ti{special} point (as shown in Example \ref{sing_special_pt}) singularity can also happen (in fact, we can generate more singular examples using similar idea).
-For this case, in general, one could not hope to find normal forms and the situation is expected to be \ti{wild} (in other words, the subsecant loci can't be covered with finitely many nice families of $\SL$-orbits).
-Issue (ii) deals with case $m=\min\{k-1,n\}$.
-First, suppose $n\le k-1$.
-Can we extend Theorems \ref{general_m} and \ref{general_m2} to the case $m=n$ directly?
-It is not appropriate.
-Part (i), smoothness for a general point, is a trivial statement for $m=n$, whereas Part (ii), (iii) are false.
-Then, what can we expect for the points outside the subsecant loci?
-Are they all smooth?
-No, it can be sometimes singular and there are counter-examples as the follows.
+Issue (i) is expected to be very complicated, because at some \ti{special} point a singularity can also occur even for a low $k$ as shown in Example \ref{sing_special_pt} (in fact, we can generate more examples using a similar idea).
+For the points in the subsecant loci, in general, one could not hope to find some nice `normal forms' and the situation is expected to be \ti{wild} (in other words, the subsecant loci may not be covered with finitely many nice families of $\SL$-orbits).
+But, still we can push on our viewpoint a bit further and, along the same spirit, we can refine a main result of this paper in the following manner.
+Based on the singularity results in Theorems~\ref{thm_m1}, \ref{general_m}, and \ref{general_m2} and using a similar estimation as in \S\ref{subsec_est}, more generally we have: